ryantobin77/0340_EMS_Mobile/Readme.md

 #### Django Backend

 #### iOS App
+1. Ensure the latest version of XCode is installed along with Swift 5.
+Earlier versions of Swift are not compatible with this app.
+2. Our application is dependent on location.
+Ensure the simulator has a location to use:
+- When the simulator opens, click on the simulator.
+Click Features > Location > Custom Location
+- We recommend using the following location: lat = 33.77718 and long = -84.39235

 #### Android App
 1. Under SDK tools within the SDK Manager, make sure Android ADK Build tools, Android Emulator, Android ADK Platform-Tools, and Android ADK Tools are installed